An aspic dish made from pork rind and its spiced stock, Chinese pork rind jelly is scrumptious and very simple to prepare.

 As pork rind has a large amount of natural gelatin, after being boiled in water it thickens the stock.
 When cooled completely, the stock congeals then a solid jelly-like block forms.
-The making of pork rind jelly is very natural and simple.
+The making of this dish is very natural and simple.
 There is no commercial gelatin involved.
-The only thing you need is a bit of patience as it does take a while to boil, plus several hours for waiting the stock to congeal.
+The only thing you need is a bit of patience as it does take a while to boil, plus several hours to allow the stock to congeal.

-When the stock (and the pork rind strips in it) is cooled and congealed to a jelly, you can cut it into any shape you like.
+When the stock (and the pork rind strips in it) is cooled and congealed to jelly, you can cut it into any shape you like.
 Smooth, slippery and springy, the texture of pork rind jelly is truly delightful.
 Now what you need is a tangy, flavourful dressing to complete the dish.
-My favourite seasoning for pork rind jelly is very similar to the easy Chinese dressing I introduced in the post on cucumber salad (Check the recipe HERE).
-I also love adding a dash of homemade Chinese chilli oil (see how to make it HERE) to make this dish more exciting.
+My favourite seasoning for this dish is very similar to the easy Chinese dressing I introduced in the post on cucumber salad.
+I also love adding a dash of homemade Chinese chilli oil to make this dish more exciting.

-As I promised to my culinary fan No. 2, I used “Chinese pork delight” to name this dish in the post.
-Hope you are interested in trying out the recipe and that you find it delightful.
+Hope you are interested in trying out this recipe and that you find it delightful.

 Have a yummy day!